hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

 [TO DO: might be worth drawing comparison between an AEOM 'class' and a Swift protocol, in that AEOM classes don't actually [have to] describe distinct types of objects, but rather describe how you can interact with them - e.g. `paragraph`]

 The AEOM is a tree-like structure made up of objects.
-These objects may have attributes (descriptive values such as class, name, id, size, bounds; usually primitive AE types but occasionally other application objects), e.g.:
+These objects may contain descriptive attributes such as class, name, id, size, or bounds; for example:

-  finder.name
   finder.version
-  finder.FinderPreferences
+  itunes.playerState
+  textedit.frontmost

-and may 'contain' other objects, e.g.:
+and may 'contain' other objects:

-  finder.FinderWindows
+  finder.home
   textedit.documents
+  itunes.playlists

 However, unlike other object models such as DOM, objects within the AEOM are associated with one another by _relationships_ rather than simple physical containment.
 Think of AEOM as combining aspects of procedural RPC, object-oriented object model and relational database mechanics.

-Relationships between objects may be one-to-one, e.g.:
+Relationships between objects may be one-to-one:

   finder.home
   itunes.currentTrack

-or one-to-many, e.g.:
+or one-to-many:

   finder.folders
+  itunes.playlists

-While relationships often follow the containment structure of the underlying data structures, e.g.
+While relationships often follow the containment structure of the underlying data structures:

   textedit.documents